venkatpx/dcos-docs/1.9/usage/service-discovery/load-balancing-vips/index.md

 menu_order: 50
 ---

 DC/OS comes with an east-west load balancer that's meant to be used to enable multi-tier microservices architectures.
 It acts as a TCP Layer 4 load balancer, and it's tightly integrated with the kernel.
-The internal Layer 4 load balancer component (`dcos-minuteman.service`) is also known as [Minuteman](https://github.com/dcos/minuteman).
+The internal Layer 4 load balancer component (which is part of the `dcos-navstar.service`) is also known as [Minuteman](https://github.com/dcos/minuteman).

 ## Usage
 You can use the layer 4 load balancer by assigning a [VIP from the DC/OS web interface](/docs/1.9/usage/service-discovery/load-balancing-vips/virtual-ip-addresses/).
 Alternatively, if you're using something other than Marathon, you can create a label on the [port](https://github.com/apache/mesos/blob/b18f5bf48fda12bce9c2ac8e762a08f537ffb41d/include/mesos/mesos.proto#L1813) protocol buffer while launching a task on Mesos.
 This label's key must be in the format `VIP_$IDX`, where `$IDX` is replaced by a number, starting from 0.
 Once you create a task, or a set of tasks with a VIP, they will automatically become available to all nodes in the cluster, including the masters.